Storing Cooked Beans

 Hi Irene - Storing beans with the cooking water is personal preference.
 Personally, I do keep some of the soaking water when storing my beans because it is flavorful.

-When you store beans in the refrigerator, they will only last 4 days, tops, before they start to get yucky -- you will only make the mistake ONCE of storing them too long in the fridge before eating them because they give off a MOST unpleasant aroma if they sit too long.
+When you store beans in the refrigerator, they will only last 5 days or so before they start to get yucky -- you will only make the mistake ONCE of storing them too long in the fridge before eating them because they give off a MOST unpleasant aroma if they sit too long.

 To store in the freezer, be sure to break them up into batches that make sense (1, 2, or 3 cup batches, depending on the number of people in your household).
 Then defrost in the refrigerator (takes about 24 hours).
 We use sealer bags for freezer storage.